Back to Kora Blog

 • Direct messages posing as government officials or copyright violations

 Red flags are signs of danger or a problem.
-Protect yourself and your organization from cybercriminals by being aware of these warning signs and knowing actions to stay safe.
+Protect yourself and your organisation from cybercriminals by being aware of these warning signs and knowing actions to stay safe.

 Other Common Red Flags